About Clinical Coding

 Clinical Coding involves grouping aspects of patient information and characteristics into categories based on standard criteria, logic and conventions.

+- ICD-10-AM and ACHI developed in Australia and used widely around the world.
 The Independent Health and Aged Care Pricing Authority (IHACPA), an independent Government Agency, undertakes reviews and updates of existing classifications relative to a number of different health service categories.

 WHAT ARE THESE CODES USED FOR?